 Each element is shown only once in the Elements Explorer although it may be used in several tests and test steps.
-Test Studio Dev relies on an intelligent element identification scheme called Find Logic add a link and thus reuses already recorded elements which could be identified with the same find expression.
+Test Studio Dev relies on an intelligent element identification scheme called Find Logic and thus reuses already recorded elements which could be identified with the same find expression.

 To open the Elements Explorer in project click on the Show Elements Explorer button.
 It will appear in the lower middle pane next to Error List and Output tabs.